kamrik/IntroText/outdated/2025W/lab_01.md

 ## Optional: Writing Assignment - not for submission
 Write a short document for yourself.
-Insert a screenshot of your typing test results from Keybr or Ratatype.
+Insert a screenshot of your typing test results from Ratatype.
 Explain the terms below as you understand them.
 Don’t Google them, use your own words and knowledge and don't overthink it.
 Discuss them with the classmates sitting next to you.
 - Web Browser
 - WWW